XAdanM/XAdamM.github.io/content/posts/running-like-idiots.md

 Now read the lines in reverse order.

 A few weeks ago, I visited a contemporary art museum in Boston with the same friends, where we saw a poem with a completely different meaning when read forwards and backwards.
-I tried it out myself, writing a poem about a real incident that happened, where I broke my backpack strap while sprinting from the Boston Science Museum to my dorm.
+I tried it out myself by writing a poem about a real incident, where we sprinted from the Boston Science Museum to our dorm, breaking my backpack strap in the process.
 The backpack was fine in the end, since I tied the strap into a really cursed knot that somehow held together perfectly.
 Writing this kind of poem is definitely no trivial feat.
 It's a bit like the shoelace formula.